stancl/tenancy-docs/source/docs/v3/domains.blade.md

 For local development, you may use `*.localhost` domains (like `foo.localhost`) for tenants.
 On many operating systems, these work the same way as `localhost`.

 If you're using Valet, you may want to use e.g. `saas.test` for the central domain and `foo.saas.test`, `bar.saas.test` etc for tenant domains.
-Use the valet link command to point multiple domains to a single source if you are using multiple domains.
-Open the terminal in the project folder and run the command `valet link foo.test`.
-You can point to as many domains as you want.
+Alternatively, if you want to use **multiple second-level domains**, you can use the `valet link` command to attach additional domains to the project.
+For example: `valet link bar.test`